-April J Billet-Barclay - Chief Probation Officer
+April J Billet-Barclay - Director of Probation Services

 Probation Officers investigate, advise, counsel, and monitor individuals on probation and parole to foster their personal, social and economic adjustment in the community.
 Work involves the counseling and supervision of individuals on probation or parole, completion of pre-sentence investigations, violation reports and pre-parole plans.
 This also includes a wide variety of contacts with agencies, employers, friends and families in securing information regarding offenders, and assisting in developing useful and effective rehabilitation plans.
 Although the required work is regulated by law and well defined procedures, the employee is required to make decisions in emergency situations directly affecting the public safety and personal liberties of individuals.

 Probation Officers are required to have a Bachelor's Degree, preferably in the behavior sciences.
 Upon employment, each officer receives extensive training specifically related to his/her duties.